JayBazuzi/Read-by-Refactoring-Game/README.md

 >     - Misleading names
 >     - Functions that are too long
 >
 > We're going to play a game.
 We win the game when everyone understands this function.
-When you have an insight about what this function does, you can explain it the rest of the team by making one of two moves: Rename or Extract Method.
+When you have an insight about what this function does, you can explain it the rest of the team by making one of two moves: Rename (when you understand what an entity really is/does) or Extract Method (when you see a chunk that is different than the rest).

 When a player calls out a move, the Smart Input Device will make the change and commit it to the branch.